immortalmind2016/slice/README.md

 - We are using github actions to build the docker image and push it to the registry

 # System components

+### Data transfer objects (DTOs)

+- createUserDto: Responsible for defining the data structure of the user required data

 ### Interceptors